kunaivi/opennms-tutorials-1/extraExamples/websitemonitoring/README.md

 ### introduction

+---
+**NOTE**

+Please note that this example no longer works correctly since the USPTO site has been updated since this example was created.
+Unfortunately there presently no plans to update the USPTO examples.
+However, the examples described here are still quite useful to understand how web site monitoring can be done with OpenNMS.
+---

 This folder contains several examples of monitoring a popular web site from the USPTO.

 An introductory video is provided here [Overview of OpenNMS web monitoring](https://youtu.be/1PDJjAS2NrU)